yo5ptd/xt-cf-pico/README.md

 ## Hardware Documentation
 The idea was to use a minimum amount of components that were available late '80s, keeping Sergey's concept of having them all through hole (except of course the CF adapter).

+Download latest bios from https://www.xtideuniversalbios.org/binaries/ (I used IDE_ATL.BIN) and configure primary IDE (with xtidecfg.com) for XT CF PIO8 (I used addr 0x300).

 ### Schematic and PCB Layout

 [Schematic](KiCad/XT-CF-Pico-Schematic.pdf)